pwall2222/pwall2222/README.md

 # PWall

 Hey there, I'm PWall, I use She/They pronouns!
 I have coding experience in Python, C, TypeScript and JavaScript.
-I am rocking a Debian 11 system, and I manage two Debian servers, one general porpouse and other as a DNS and DHCP server.
+I am rocking a Debian 11 system, and I manage two Debian servers, one general purpose and other as a DNS and DHCP server.
 I have some experience on home grade networking and Windows.

 ## Current Situation